Maksim124512M/Maksim124512M/README.md

 # Hi, I'm Max 👋

-I'm a Python developer, passionate about backend development and API design.
-I have 1.5 years of experience building high-load APIs, optimizing databases, and creating robust monitoring systems.
+I'm a Data Scientist & Machine Learning Engineer passionate about building intelligent systems and data-driven APIs.
+I have 1.5 years of experience in Python development — designing scalable data pipelines, training ML models, and deploying them into production with Docker.
 ## 💼 About Me

 - 🏡 Based in Kyiv